MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/06-Ex1-4-use-teams-prepare-summary.md

 Perform the following steps to complete this task:

 1. In **Teams for the web**, open **Copilot Chat**.

 2. Refer to the insights you gathered in **Task 3**.
-In the Copilot Chat prompt field, ask Copilot to create a concise executive summary of the key findings, risks, and next steps for {topic 1} and {topic 2} that you can share in a leadership meeting (replace placeholders with your project names).
+In the **Copilot Chat** prompt field, ask Copilot to create a concise executive summary of the key findings, risks, and next steps for {topic 1} and {topic 2} that you can share in a leadership meeting (replace placeholders with your project names).

 3. Review Copilot’s response.
-Did it structure the summary into clear sections, such as Overview, Highlights, Risks, and Recommendations.
+Did it structure the summary into clear sections, such as Overview, Highlights, Risks, and Recommendations?
 If not, then ask it to do so.

 4. Review the response.
 Ask Copilot to reformat this summary into bullet points suitable for a slide deck.

 5. You’re anticipating that you can reuse this summary for presentations to other teams as well.
 Ask Copilot to draft a short Teams post you can share with both project teams summarizing the key takeaways.

 6. Review the results.
 Observe how Copilot can tailor the same information differently for executive briefings versus team communications.
 Consider how this feature supports consistent yet audience-specific messaging.

 7. Observe any suggested prompts that Copilot displays.
 Feel free to submit any of them to see how Copilot can transform analytical insights into clear, shareable communications.